Randy Rhino

 Randy Rhino (born December 2, 1953) is an American former professional football player.
 After a standout college career at Georgia Tech, he became an all-star defensive back in the Canadian Football League (CFL), and as a Chiropractor, retired from his Alma Mater in 2023.

 Rhino grew up in Charlotte, North Carolina, and led Olympic High School to a state football championship final game.
 For college he played for Georgia Tech's Yellow Jackets, where he was a first-team All-American.

-He began his pro career in 1975 in the World Football League (WFL), playing for Charlotte, where he intercepted three passes (one for a touchdown), caught one pass on offense for a touchdown, and returned punts and kickoffs.
+He began his professional career in 1975 in the World Football League (WFL), playing for Charlotte, where he intercepted three passes (one for a touchdown), caught one pass on offense for a touchdown, and returned punts and kickoffs.